 Madrid – Seville: 2h30min

-You can always get the expected time of your journey by going to Renfe’s website and typing in the cities you have in mind.
+You can always see the expected travel time of your journey by going to Renfe’s website and typing in the cities you have in mind.

 Night trains in Spain

 There are several night trains in Spain.
-This will be updated.
+This section will be updated.

 International connections